Thy3634/chunked-uploader/README.md

 <!-- /automd -->

-Split file into chunks and upload. resumable, retriable, offline aware.
+Split file into chunks and upload. resumable, offline aware.
 Works on node, browser, and workers.

 ## Demo

+A Master-Worker pattern to upload a file in chunks.
+A master worker to process file, split it into chunks and upload, Using several workers to calculate MD5 of chunk.

+Include both backend and frontend.

 [![StackBlitz](https://img.shields.io/badge/StackBlitz-Open%20Demo-blue?logo=stackblitz)](https://stackblitz.com/~/github.com/Thy3634/chunked-uploader)